 Governor of Massachusetts Declares April to be Distracted Driving Awareness Month

-Posted on behalf of Janet, Jenner & Suggs on Apr 05, 2017 in Car Accident
+Posted on behalf of Janet, Janet & Suggs, LLC on April 5, 2017 in Car Accident Blog Posts

 Distracted driving claims thousands of lives and causes hundreds of thousands of injuries every year.
 It has become such a threat to traffic safety that the entire month of April has been designated as Distracted Driving Awareness Month.